Opportunities for Students

 Created in 2013, the Intramural Sports Law Negotiation Competition develops Sports Law program students’ skills and creates more competitive, better prepared teams for national competitions by exposing competitors to different competition formats.
 Students who participate in the intramural competition are eligible to be placed on a national competition team.

-- o the National Sports Law Negotiation Competition, in which students are given fact patterns focusing on real-world sports issues such as contract negotiation and intellectual property issues affecting individual athletes, leagues, teams, and licensing companies, held in San Diego each fall.
+- The National Sports Law Negotiation Competition, in which students are given fact patterns focusing on real-world sports issues such as contract negotiation and intellectual property issues affecting individual athletes, leagues, teams, and licensing companies, held in San Diego each fall.

 Students participating in Marquette's Sports Law program are eligible to be selected for a unique externship program with the NIKE Legal Department at the company's world headquarters in Beaverton, Oregon.
 Each year a J.D. student is selected to work for a semester with NIKE's Sports Law Practice Group on a variety of sports-related legal matters, while taking courses as a visiting student at Lewis & Clark Law School.